-Much of the material on the CNTA site will comprise podcasts, and annotated bibliographies arranged under thematic headings.
+Much of the material on the CNTA site will comprise podcasts, videos, and annotated bibliographies arranged under thematic headings.
 Developing case law will also be included, and related subjects such as ‘cultural loss’ and ‘for any purpose’ rights.
 Consequently, please visit the site periodically as resources will be updated.

 CNTA collaboration with the National Native Title Council